 How we tested

-As you might expect, our quest to find the best gaming headsets required us to play lots and lots of video games.
+As you might expect, our quest to find the best gaming headphones and headsets required us to play lots and lots of video games.
 We tested every headset in our pool on every platform it would work with, connecting each one to a PlayStation 5, an Xbox Series S, a Nintendo Switch and a Windows PC wherever possible to gauge overall compatibility.

 To get a sense of how each headset held up for various genres, we focused primarily on four test games: Mortal Kombat 11 (fighting), Overwatch (shooting), Rocket League (sports and racing) and Monster Hunter Rise (action-adventure).
 For each title, we noted how well each headset handled big, punchy sounds, such as gunshots and explosions, as well as more subtle environmental sounds that are important to competitive play, such as footsteps.